psweens/Confocal_Cell_Analysis/README.md

-# 2D Confocal Microscopy Image Segmentation and Quantitative Analysis
+# 2D Confocal Microscopy Cell Image Segmentation and Quantitative Analysis

 This repository contains a Python script for processing multi-channel microscopy images.
 It uses libraries such as `cellpose`, `skimage`, `tifffile`, and `numpy` to perform instance segmentation and quantitative analysis of cytoplasm, nuclei, mitochondria, and 2SC staining.
 The script generates processed images, segmentation overlays, and a CSV file with intensity and colocalisation data.